knightsUCF/CarRacing/Log.md

 Tutorial 7 - Shop: https://www.youtube.com/watch?v=fRnSErPTMPM

+We are also interested in tutorials 14, and 15, since they are about save states, and tutorial 26, which is about the phone build.

 # Encryption

 So the below tutorial takes care of everything in terms of saving state, but the author does mention that we do need a way to encrypt the data, which is not required.
 Let's take a look at the next tutorial and check if he addresses encryption, or if there are any extra parts required for saving.